-Secondly, iodine liberates toxins and heavy metals which have been stored in your fat cells for later processing, (and by "later" I mean, "never", since our bodies don't get much of a break in our modern synthetic world or the necessary elements to deal with toxins, so they just get stored away indefinitely).
-The presence of iodine (which is needed to process such elements) signals various release mechanisms.
+Secondly, iodine liberates toxins and heavy metals which have been stored in your fat cells for later processing, (and by "later" I mean, "never", since our bodies never get much of a break or the necessary elements to deal with toxins, so they just get stored away).
+The presence of iodine (which is needed to process this crap) signals various release mechanisms.
 You need to be prepared for that garbage to come to the surface, and have some kind of protocol or system for getting that crap out of your body once it has been mobilized.
 Your pee is going to start to stink from it.
 I've read accounts where people overdo it with the iodine, taking as much as 300 mg a day, get whammied with sudden illness which is subsequently diagnosed as... mercury poisoning!
 The best advice is "slow and steady wins the race."
 One or two drops a day and stick with it.
 It might take a couple of years or more to clear everything, but years do slip by quickly.

 After the first couple of months, the detox symptoms tapered off for me and I just get the benefits of high energy and clarity of mind.